Probabilistic model for Padel games dynamics: Data analysis

 \section{Data analysis}

 In this section, we describe some global statistical aspects observed in our data.
 In Fig.~\ref{fi:stats}~(a), we show the probability distribution associated with the number of shots observed in rallies, $P(N)$.
 We can observe a highly non-trivial behavior for low values of $N$, where the curve shows a zig-zag evolution.
 This indicates the presence of singular values where the probability grows and decreases abruptly.
 The reader may note that the peaks are observed at odd values of $N$, and the valleys at even values.
 Since the team serving the ball executes the first shot, the latter tells us that serving teams have a higher probability of winning the rally in the first few shots.
 Likewise, the team receiving the ball has a lower probability of winning it.
 In Fig.~\ref{fi:stats}~(b), we show the probability distribution of the total duration time of the rallies, $P(T)$.
-An exponential decay is observed for low values of T. Performing a non-linear fit to the curve ($R^2\approx0.91$), we measured an average value of $\avg{T}=9.31$ (s).
+By performing a non-linear fit to the curve ($R^2\approx0.91$), we observe an exponential decay for low values of T. We measured the sample mean and obtained $\avg{T}=9.31$ (s).
 In Fig.~\ref{fi:stats}~(c), we show the relationship between the number of shots and the total time.
-The observed trend was characterized with a linear fit ($R^2\approx0.98$) where we found that $T/N=1.35$ (s).
-This relationship indicates the mean flight time of the ball between two consecutive shots.
+The observed trend was characterized with a linear fit ($R^2\approx0.98$) where we found that $T \approx \alpha N$, with $\alpha=1.35$ $(s)$.
+Notice, $\alpha$ indicates the mean flight time of the ball between two consecutive shots.